Finding commonality through connection one conversation at a time.

 Heck yeah!

-Are you an introvert, and nervous about starting the conversation?
+Are you nervous about starting the conversation?
 Don't worry; we've got you covered!
 We will have a takeaway list of conversational prompts to help get you started.

 We will ring a bell to indicate the start of the hour, and ring it again to mark the conclusion of the hour.
 If you're going to be strolling around, we recommend that you whip out your phone and set an hour alarm.